 An IBSS Supplicant’s SME shall insert an RSNE containing a selected pairwise cipher suite.
 The Authenticator’s SME shall validate that the pairwise cipher suite selected is one of its configured cipher suites and that the group cipher suite and AKM are consistent.

 4-way handshake message 3 is an EAPOL-Key frame with the Key Type subfield equal to 1.
 The Key Data field shall contain one or two RSNEs(#2715), and may contain an RSNXE.
 If a group cipher has been negotiated, this field shall also include a GTK.
 This field shall be encrypted if a GTK is included.
+If a group cipher has been negotiated, when the Authenticator is an AP MLD and the Supplicant is a non-AP MLD, this field shall additionally include one MLO GTK for each setup link (see 33.3.2 (Multi-link (re)setup procedure)) excluding the link for which the Multi-link (re)setup was performed.

 (#1552)(#2599)An Authenticator’s SME shall insert the RSNE it sent in its Beacon or Probe Response frame(#2715), and shall insert the RSNXE it sent in its Beacon or Probe Response frame if the RSNXE is present in the Beacon or Probe Response frame it sent.
 When this message 3 is part of a fast BSS transition initial mobility domain association or an association started through the FT protocol, the PMKR1Name is added in the PMKID List field of the RSNE.
 The Supplicant’s SME shall validate the selected security configuration against the RSNE received in message 3(#2715), and shall validate the RSNXE included in message 3 against the RSNXE received in the Beacon or Probe Response frame from the Authenticator.
 If the second optional RSNE is present, the STA shall either use that cipher suite with its pairwise key or deauthenticate. (#2715)In any of these cases, if the values do not match, then the receiver shall consider the RSNE or the RSNXE modified and shall use the MLME-DEAUTHENTICATE.request primitive to break the association.
 A security error should be logged at this time.